We typically provide two drivers when a ride is over 11 hours. Most of the time transports under 11 hours will only have one driver.

 No, we only do long-distance, state-to-state transports.
 We’ve been specializing in Long Distance Medical Transportation for more than eight years.

-We have a fleet of modern, customized Mercedes Sprinter vans, surpassing eight million miles of transportation.
+We have a fleet of modern, customized Mercedes Sprinter vans, surpassing 10 MILLION miles of transportation.

 “Our Mercedes Fleet is the most comfortable option in the industry.”